hyperbrowserai/hyperbrowser-app-examples/sora-research/README.md

 **Built with [Hyperbrowser](https://hyperbrowser.ai)**

-Upload an AI-generated video to discover similar content across the web and infer the text prompt that created it.
-Powered by Hyperbrowser visual search, AI gallery scraping, and GPT-4o prompt analysis.
+Upload an AI-generated video to analyze its audio and infer the text prompt that created it.
+Powered by Hyperbrowser scraping and GPT-4o prompt analysis.

 ## Table of Contents